OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 undergoing rigid body motion (fixed, sinusoidal, or arbitrary).
 The standalone AeroDyn driver code improves on the functionality previously available in the separate wind turbine rotor-performance tool WT\_Perf.
-The driver alo supports turbine configurations that are not currently supported by OpenFAST.
+The driver also supports turbine configurations that are not currently supported by OpenFAST.

 Examples of applications are: